cristinanegrean/spring-cloud-stream-kafka/README.md

 $ cd spring-cloud-stream-kafka
 ```

-Build and run tests.
-And the Docker image of the SpringBoot microservice.
+Build Docker image of the SpringBoot microservice and run tests.
 Note Gradle local installation is not required, as project is shipping the [Gradle Wrapper](https://docs.gradle.org/3.3/userguide/gradle_wrapper.html)

 ```
 $ ./gradlew clean build docker